balajikartheek/Feynn_Labs_Project3/README.md

 ![image](https://user-images.githubusercontent.com/77656115/206965843-6ac74168-3e31-43d6-9bbf-3e3d25e17522.png)

 ### Goal:
-To Crate a deep learning model that is capable of recognizing deepfake images/videos.
-A thorough analysis of deepfake video frames to identify slight imperfections in the face head and the model will learn what features differentiate a real image/video from a deepfake.
+To Crate a deep learning model that is capable of recognizing deepfake images.
+A thorough analysis of deepfake video frames to identify slight imperfections in the face head and the model will learn what features differentiate a real image from a deepfake.

 ![image](https://user-images.githubusercontent.com/77656115/206965890-a1c345cf-8ae9-49f7-b498-ae4c7168666a.png)